Maradox/osmdroid-wiki/How-to-include-OsmDroid-in-a-Maven-Android-project.md

 This Wiki is migrated from [Google Code](https://code.google.com/p/osmdroid/wiki/HowToMaven).

-How to use in Maven projects and how to build osmdroid using Maven.

 ##How to use osmdroid in your Maven project

 If your project already uses Maven and you want to include osmdroid then it's as simple as